 Donnelly Mass Spec Facility

 The Donnelly Mass Spectrometry Center (DMSC) provides tailor-made services for characterization and quantification of proteins (proteomics) and small molecules (metabolomics).
 The facility operates on a cost-recovery model and operates the instruments at-cost for faculty members of the Donnelly Centre and academic collaborators across Canada.
-The center is located in the Discovery District in downtown Toronto at the Donnelly Centre.
+The center is located in the Donnelly Centre in Toronto's downtown Discovery District.

 Mass spectrometry is a highly sensitive method for the detection, characterization and quantification of a wide variety of different compounds, ranging from peptides to small molecule analytes.
 In a typical "bottom-up" proteomics workflow, proteins are extracted from a biological sample (cell lines, enriched pull-down, tissue, blood plasma, etc.) and then enzymatically cleaved into small peptides which are amenable to LC-MS/MS analysis.
 These peptides are then separated using on-line liquid chromatography (LC) and ionized using electrospray ionization (ESI).
 A high resolution detector is then able to measure mass-to-charge ratios (m/z) of the individual peptides with an accuracy down to parts-per-million (ppm).
 Peptide sequences are determined using fragment ion scans (MS/MS scans) where peptides are fragmented at the peptide backbone to yield characteristic fragments.
 One strong advantage of mass spectrometry is the ability to detect and quantify proteins in an unbiased manner, independent of the availability of an antibody as well as the high accuracy of relative quantification.